abhinavvsinhaa/typescript/README.md

 ### Type inference

-TS figures out what type of value a variable refers to
+TS figures out what type of value a variable refers to.